anandrajaram21/covidash/README.md

-# Exploratory and Predictive Analysis of the COVID-19 pandemic
+# Exploratory and Predictive Data Analysis of the COVID-19 pandemic

 ## How to reproduce the project on a local environment